 As DFAIT's first Marcel Cadieux Fellow, Alexander Moens carried out research on the relationship between NATO and the newly emerging foreign and security policy of the European Union.
 He has continued to publish extensively on this topic, as well as on US foreign policy and Canadian-American relations.
 Dr. Moens holds a PhD in Political Science at the University of British Columbia, and is a professor of Political Science at Simon Fraser University and a Senior Fellow in American Policy at the Fraser Institute.

-For more information on Alexander, click here or visit his website.
+For more information on Alexander, click here.